 Shame is message we have deeply learned and made our own, often during our tender years.
 The foundations of shame are often laid during difficult or traumatic events in childhood.
-A family background where we were controlled and punished, neglected or abandoned, abused verbally, physically, emotionally or sexually or where we went through trauma, can all create deep feelings of shame.
-Children are sponges and absorbs everything a parent tells them.
-As such a child unable to make sense of events or of how they are treated and will assume that they must have done something wrong.
+A family background where we were controlled and punished, emotionally neglected or abandoned, abused verbally, physically, emotionally or sexually or where we went through trauma, can all create deep feelings of shame.
+Children are sponges and absorbs everything a parent says or does.
+As such a child unable to make sense of events or of how they are treated and will assume that they must have done something wrong or worst still, something is wrong with them.
 They blame themselves, even though events were not their fault.
 They often grow up feeling or believing they are bad.

 Shame is also intensely felt by children who experienced psychological abandonment or emotional neglect.
 Psychological abandonment occurs when parents do not provide an enviroment necessary for healthy development.
 For example, when a child has to hide, suppress or disconnect from a part of who he/she is in order to be accepted, or to not be rejected e.g boys don't cry, it's not ok to make a mistake etc. Much of the time, children who grow up feeling this 'unacceptableness' about themselves, find ways to cover up this shame.

 If we have grown up with deep feelings of shame, we will find that it disrupts our lives in profound ways.
 It affects our identity (our sense of who we are), our intimacy with others, and our self-esteem.
 Shame can affect self-esteem in markedly different ways – we may feel either better or worse than others.